-Members were reminded that the provision and use of Defibrillators (Automated External Defibrillators (AEDs)) is very topical with equipment much more prevalent than was previously the case.
+As Members are aware the provision and use of Defibrillators (Automated External Defibrillators (AEDs)) is very topical with equipment much more prevalent than was previously the case.
 Council has, in a number of ways, been involved in the provision of defibrillators; at its own facilities, providing grant aid to sports clubs to help with purchase and through the Health and Wellbeing team/Community Plan working with key stakeholders.